Market & comparison education

 Section 3

-For "Why AI-supported features should be judged with fair criteria", the reader should leave with a calmer rule of thumb.
-A stronger answer for "Why AI-supported features should be judged with fair criteria" gives the reader criteria they can inspect: session timing, photo context, reminder pressure, privacy, and claim restraint.
-If progress review matters for "Why AI-supported features should be judged with fair criteria", look at similar lighting and timing before reading meaning into a photo.
-If app choice is part of "Why AI-supported features should be judged with fair criteria", ask whether the feature helps the reader stay with the chosen focus.
-The related Orena page exists.
+For "Fair criteria: AI supported features", the reader should leave with a calmer rule of thumb.
+A stronger answer for "Fair criteria: AI supported features" gives the reader criteria they can inspect: session timing, photo context, reminder pressure, privacy, and claim restraint.
+If progress review matters for "Fair criteria: AI supported features", look at similar lighting and timing before reading meaning into a photo.
+If app choice is part of "Fair criteria: AI supported features", ask whether the feature helps the reader stay with the chosen focus.
+The related Orena page exists for the next step after "Fair criteria: AI supported features"; this article earns that click by.

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "Why AI-supported features should be judged with fair criteria", before-after examples can be affected by routine, pose, and photo conditions.
+For "Fair criteria: AI supported features", before-after examples can be affected by routine, pose, and photo conditions.
 It should not confuse habit tracking with an attractiveness score.
 That is why this article points to /press for the official boundary around Orena's product claims.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
 If the question is about habit, comfort, or planning, focus-area selection can still help without making the claim stronger.

 Section 5

-Move from AI-supported features should be judged with fair criteria to a guide
+Move from Fair criteria: AI supported features to a guide

 After reading, the next step should fit a low-energy week where consistency matters more than ambition.
-For "Why AI-supported features should be judged with fair criteria", pick a repeatable routine before looking for more exercises.
+For "Fair criteria: AI supported features", pick a repeatable routine before looking for more exercises.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not promise a fixed cosmetic result.
-The useful outcome is simple: the right reader leaves with one repeatable next move, not.
+The useful outcome is simple: the right reader leaves with one repeatable next move, not a pile of dramatic.

 Editorial angle